 Connecticut General Statutes §53a-223 and the three statutes that follow are quite similar in their language and approach to violations.
 A basic violation of a protective order is a Class D felony punishable by to up to five years in prison and/or a fine of up to $5,000.

-However, violation of a protective order, standing criminal protective order, or restraining order may be treated as a Class C felony if the violation includes the following type of conduct against another individual:
+However, violation of a protective order, standing criminal protective order, or restraining order in Greenwich may be treated as a Class C felony if the violation includes the following type of conduct against another individual: